azzatof/Genomic_characterisation_M.genitalium_Australia-/README.md

 3. Age vs BAPS multinomial logistic regression results:[Multinomial_Age_ORs_with_p.csv](results/Stats/Multinomial_Age_ORs_with_p.csv)

 ### 2. Bias-reduced multinomial logistic regression
-To assess genotypic susceptibility mutations and their association with BAPS groups assignments, a bias-reduced multinomial logistc regression model was applied using penialised likelihood estimation (typically based on Firth's correction/Jeffreys prior) to  calculate the odds ratios using nnet package (v7.3.20).
+To assess genotypic mutations in the *parC*, *gyrA* and *16S rRNA* genes and their association with BAPS groups assignments, a bias-reduced multinomial logistc regression model was applied using penialised likelihood estimation (typically based on Firth's correction/Jeffreys prior) to  calculate the odds ratios using nnet package (v7.3.20).
 This was applied  to reduce small-sample bias and address separation.
-The following variables were assessed using individual  bias-reduced multinomial logsitc regression models: Fluoroquinolone and Tetracycline genotypic susceptibiltiy mutations.
+The following variables were assessed using individual  bias-reduced multinomial logsitc regression models: Fluoroquinolone associated mutations in the *parC* and *gyrA* genes and tetracycline genotypic associated  mutations in the *16S rRNA* gene.

 The following R code was used with [MG_Fluroquinolone_BAP_association_metatdata.csv](files/R-studio_input_files/MG_Fluroquinolone_BAP_association_metatdata.csv) and [meta_data_for_tetracycline_regression.csv](R-studio_input_files/meta_data_for_tetracycline_regression.csv) as input.
 Fluoroquinolone is shown as an example; for the other variables, the appropriate factor levels were applied.